sean-hetzel/star-runner/README.md

 # STAR RUNNER

-80s inspired space shooter game built with the Phaser game engine.
+Retro 80's inspired space shooter game built with the Phaser game engine.
 Players fly through an asteroid field in a race against time.
 Do you have what it takes?

 https://sean-hetzel.github.io/star-runner/#/